m0jimo/quasar-faq/README.md

 R: *TODO - where is the information for new users that when developing under Windows is better to use Yarn (reasons)?*  [Docs - Upgrade guide](https://quasar.dev/start/upgrade-guide#Upgrading-from-0.x-to-v1)

+Note: it is not working anymore (WebStorm 2019.2)
 ---

 #### Q: ```quasar build``` on Win 10 - complains about resource busy or locked.
 Windows restart is needed whenever I build the app.